zenirc/zenircbot/docs/services.rst

 the specified JIRA URL and says it back to the channel so you get links to issues automatically.
 It is written in `Node.js`_.

-Ls
+Troll
 --

-.. _ls:
+.. _troll:

-This service was started as a basic troll and has grown since then, in a future release it is very likely that it will be renamed and made more modular as it keeps getting more trolling stuff added to it.
+This service is a basic trolling service.
 It is written in `Node.js`_.

 Commands
 ~~~~~~~~

 ls
     Responds with a funny picture.
+irssi
+    Responds with a suggestion to use weechat.

 Release
 -------